 to foster partnerships between schools and cultural institutions

 so students across the state can explore their creativity and

 experience all that Massachusetts' cultural life has to offer.

-Now in its fifth year, Big Yellow School Bus has helped hundreds
+Now in its ninth year, Big Yellow School Bus has helped hundreds

 of thousands of Massachusetts students take field trips to nonprofit